nevakrien/Faeyne_lang/README.md

 we also potentially want to impl Fn EXPLICITLY which would mean that we need to have a similar trait thats used. that trait could be potentially very benifical as it can be used for debuging as well

+## optimizing
+starting to look at profiling and picking very low hanging fruit I found that global scope copying was a problem. after a short redsgin of how i do blocks there things worked out.

+when doing the string inversion run most of the cost was on the alocation of new string parts.
+This is good because it means the overhead from the languge itself is basically zero and everything is in the algorithem.

+I then wanted to test closures. making a very deeply nested closure and calling it seems to have a LOT of cost in the hash function(which is weird considering we are using ints)